-SHSND Home > Archives > What's in the Archives > Biographies and Oral History
+SHSND Home Archives Archives Holdings Biographies

-Archives - Biographies and Oral History
+Archives - Biographies

 The Historical Data Project was a Works Progress Administration (WPA) program designed to preserve the rich history of the United States.
 Established in April 1936, the Historical Data Project was sponsored by the WPA Division of Women's and Professional Projects and the State Historical Society of North Dakota.
 One purpose of the Historical Data Project was to gather biographical and historical information on early settlers in North Dakota.
 To limit the scope of the survey, a "pioneer" was defined as "a person who was born before 1870 and who lived in Dakota Territory prior to the division into North and South Dakota, or considered the first settler in a township."
 Project personnel compiled supportive documentation on the history of counties, cities, townships, agriculture, fraternal organizations, political parties, population, railroads, climate, natural resources, prominent citizens, etc., and prepared transcripts of early North Dakota county and township records having genealogical and historical value.
 The survey work of the Historical Data Project ceased in 1940.